The Foundation Annual Program Grant Process

 When a grant check is cashed, the grantee is obligated to use it for the purpose given in the application.
 Grants awarded to entities which are not 501(c) (3) organizations will be paid to a qualifying fiscal agent organization, or directly to the vendor (such as an educational institution, travel provider, or equipment supplier).
 Grant recipients are required to acknowledge the funding support of The Foundation for Bluegrass Music in project publicity and any printed or other media materials generated by the project in accordance with the Foundation’s policy for use of its name, logo or mark.
 Grant recipients are required to file a written report describing the use of the funds after the project/program is completed or nine months after the grant has been received, whichever comes first.
 Subsequent applications will not be considered until the final report is received.

-- Income statement and balance sheet for the entire organization for the last two years.
+- Submit the following financial requests: Most recent form 990 for the applicant as filed with the IRS and an income statement and balance sheet for the entire organization for the last two years.